 - Don’t scrub harshly

-To soothe your cat, brush daily to remove flea dirt, use vet-recommended anti-itch sprays, and ensure they stay hydrated for better skin health.
-Persistent scratching beyond a week?
-Check for infections and consult your vet.
-Prevent future infestations by treating all pets, deep-cleaning your home, and using long-term flea preventatives.
+To help, brush daily to remove flea dirt, use vet-approved anti-itch sprays, and keep your cat hydrated for healthy skin.
+If the scratching doesn’t stop after a week, check for infections and call your vet.
+To prevent it next time, treat all your pets, deep-clean your home, and stick with long-term flea control.

 Frequently Asked Questions

-Can I wash off the flea treatment if I applied too much?
+Can I wash off flea treatment if I applied too much?

 What happens if my cat licks flea treatment?